vitrivr/vitrivr-ng/README.md

 ## Development server

 From the project folder, run `ng serve` to start a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-If you wish to prevent automatic reloading, run `ng serve --live-reload=false`
+If you wish to prevent automatic reloading, run `ng serve --liveReload=false`

 ## Build